thomasdarimont/embedded-spring-boot-keycloak-server/readme.md

 The embedded Keycloak server is now reachable via http://localhost:8080/auth

 Note: If you didn't configure an admin password explicitly, we will generate the password at startup and print it to the console.
+You can use this password to login as the user `admin`.
 ```
 2020-07-07 16:02:39.531  INFO 13974 --- [           main] c.g.t.k.e.EmbeddedKeycloakApplication    : Generated admin password: 15909ee9-871d-4caf-ad04-5da5f3e0838f
 ```